 This scoring system will provide a simple and easy way for you to understand what elements of your hotel are performing well and what operations still need improvement.

-Sentiment Analysis for Surveys
+Editing Sentiment Analysis

 To ensure the highest possible accuracy, we have partnered with Semantria, an industry leader in text analytics.
 We are continuously striving to improve our results.
-However due to the inherently subjective nature of sentiment, and because reviews are unstructured, sentiment scoring will never appear to be completely accurate.
+However, due to the inherently subjective nature of sentiment and because reviews are unstructured, sentiment scoring will never appear to be completely accurate.

 It helps to keep this in mind so that you understand that our Sentiment Analysis feature provides very valuable and "actionable" aggregate scores.
 For example, while one specific mention of "sheets" might appear to be misclassified as negative, if 89% of guests feel positive about your sheets, you can rest assured that you can focus on other areas of improvement!

 Some topics may be included in multiple categories, so while some topics are in more than one category, their mention counts will not be double- counted in the overall mention count.
 This is why you could see the overall mention count smaller than the sum of the mention count from the other six categories.

 Example topics that fall under more than one category:

 - "Room cleanliness" falls under both the Rooms and the "Cleanliness" categories

 - "Public odor" falls under both the "Cleanliness" and "Facilities" categories

 - "Internet access" falls under both the "Rooms" and "Facilities" categories